deterralba/tictactoe/documentation/index.rst

 The project is divided in several packages.
 They are all called from the main module located at the root of the project.

-The :mod:`core` package provide... the core classes of the program, which represent a game, the board, the manager of a simulation, basic players etc.
+The :mod:`core` package provides... the core classes of the program, which represent a game, the board, the manager of a simulation, basic players etc.

 The :mod:`players` package contains more sophisticated players that have either simple strategies